 Language other than English ("e")

-Two units (equivalent to two years or through the second level of high school instruction) of the same language other than English (three units recommended) including:
+Two units (equivalent to two years or four semesters, or through the second level of high school instruction) of the same language other than English (three units recommended) including:

 - Emphasis on speaking and understanding

 - Development of awareness and understanding of the cultural context around the target language

 - Practice with reading and composition

 Learning a foreign language exposes students to new cultures and new horizons; as such, the study of languages is an essential element of preparation for a life lived within increasingly globalized communities.
 The successful course approved in the language other than English (LOTE) subject area expands the student’s view of the world, exposing her or him to diverse modes of thought.
 It improves knowledge of language structure as a whole, including the structure of English, while increasing cultural awareness and literacy.
 Similarly, the World Language Content Standards for California Public Schools [PDF] underscores the significance of students developing cultural and linguistic literacy in a second language in an effort to develop the global awareness necessary for success in an interconnected world.

 Given that language acquisition develops over a time frame that differs from one target language to the next, specific communicative outcomes of LOTE (“e”) courses are not as important as the continued development of the following proficiencies:

 - Language and Communication